tiequan12345/tiequan-pnl-webapp/PRD.md

 	•	Implement /holdings page:
 	•	Table with quantity, average cost, total cost basis, current price, market value, PnL, PnL%.
 	•	Filters for account and asset type.
-	•	Implement “Refresh Prices Now” on Settings and wire it to /api/prices/refresh.
+	•	Implement "Refresh Prices Now" on Settings and wire it to /api/prices/refresh.
 	•	Implement basic external price fetching for at least:
 	•	Crypto by symbol or symbol+chain.
 	•	Equities by ticker+market.
 	•	If you want to avoid API key headaches, stub this in dev, but PRD assumes actual provider when deployed.
+	•	Holdings UI should evolve from the existing Holdings section design in `app/page.tsx`, maintaining its table style and controls.

 Deliverable: User can see holdings and valuations update when prices change.